chirag-gurumurthy/HackerRank/README.md

 # HackerRank
-Solution for the HackerRank challenges
+Solution for the HackerRank challenges in Python